EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 # Use the non root user to log in as into the container
 USER ${UID}:${GID}

-# Set this as the default directory when we log into the container.
+# Set this as the default directory when we connect to the container.
 WORKDIR /workspaces/magento-demo

 # This is a quick hack to make sure the container has something to run when it starts, preventing it from closing itself automatically when created.
 You could also remove this and run the container with "docker run -t -d" to get the same effect.
 More on "docker run" further below.
 CMD ["sleep", "infinity"]
 ```

 Feel free to go through the comments in the file above for more details.
 But essentially, this Dockerfile describes what a machine ready to run Magento would look like.
-It's got PHP and all the necessary extensions, Xdebug and composer.
-It also includes the mysql CLI client.
+It's got PHP and all the necessary extensions, [Xdebug](https://xdebug.org/) and [Composer](https://getcomposer.org/).
+It also includes the `mysql` CLI client.

 Importantly, it allows for creating a user account with sudo access.
 Later, we'll use this capability to create a user acocunt, inside the container that mimics the one we're using in our host machine.
 Efectively using the same user both inside and outside the container.
-The purpose of this is to make it possible to work on the Magento source code files from inside the container without having to deal with Linux permissions issues when we try to do the same from outside the container. that is, directly via the host machine.
+The purpose of this is to make it possible to work on the Magento source code files from inside the container without having to deal with Linux permissions issues when we try to do the same from outside the container.
+That is, directly via the host machine.

 ### The image